 These campaigns are likely to create awareness of the technology amongst the population in the region.

-Brands too should now consider adding QR Codes to their print media marketing campaigns.
-This will help them engage consumers in the region.
+Also, brands should now consider adding QR Codes to their print media marketing campaigns.
+As a result, they’ll be able to engage consumers in the region.

 Create a QR Code Campaign